Cronometer

 "PlateLens is the first consumer app I recommend to patients who need to track micronutrients alongside calories.
 The USDA-sourced database and 82-nutrient coverage make it genuinely clinically useful."

-— Dr. Emily Rodriguez, MPH · Public Health Nutritionist
+— Emily Rodriguez · Public Health Nutritionist

 Also great